tchase56/github_copilot_demo/readme.md

 * Bonus gameplay image "Space Invaders" (similarly vibe coded)
     * ![Image of Space Invaders Game](screenshots/space_invaders.png)
         * This is an image of the space invaders (M's) being shot at by the space ship (A).
 You can see a missed bullet (|) flying by the invaders.
+* Mode suggestions
+    * Edit Mode
+    * Agent Mode

 ## Copilot Code Review

 ### Intro

 Generally when you merge into a branch (such as main) you create a pull request and assign a reviewer to look at the changes to ensure there are not going to be any issues.
 In some cases only one person may be working on a repo, or in other cases there may be man power constraints that make extensive code review prohibitively painful.
 But Github Copilot is here to make our lives easier in this sense as well.
 We can have a Github Copilot agent conduct code reviews and suggest changes on pull requests.

+### Custom Instructions (Optional)

+Custom instructions can be used to instruct the Github Copilot code reviewer of you or your company's formatting conventions for developers.

 * Types of Repository Custom Instructions
     * Repository-wide custom instructions